6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 Went back to 7 mg despite not having a new blood test yet.
 Just a bit tough when there's technically only one day in the week where a test should be done.
 But 6mg just felt... off (a lot more consideration went into this of course, but it that's the tl;dr).

+### from here on...

+I'll stay on 7mg and only update if there are any significant changes or milestones <3